Resolving AMR by reducing the reliance on antibiotic treatment

 - Healthy populations put less pressure on health care;

-- Humans and animals resilient to infectious diseases will need fewer antibiotics which reduces the incidence of AMR;
+- Humans, animals and plants resilient to infectious diseases will need fewer antibiotics which reduces the incidence of AMR and reduces antibiotic pollution;

-- Health promotion and resilience further a multisectoral One Health approach to AMR;
+- The health promotion and resilience further a multisectoral One Health approach to AMR;

 - Medical research that invests in examining host factors will bring about health-oriented research and, consequently, health-promoting medicine.

 Health promotion and resilience should be an integral part of any strategy to prevent and tackle AMR, alongside adequate preparedness, antibiotic stewardship, surveillance, and vaccine development.

 - Promoting healthy lifestyles in public education and social policies through targeted campaigns and the inclusion of lifestyle coaches in primary healthcare;